yohyamamoto/flosic_binary_docker/README.md

 `docker run -it --network=host  flosic-container /bin/bash`

-Once entering an interactive Docker environment, run the command below to activate the mpi module
+Once entering an interactive Docker environment, run the command below to activate the mpi module if not already loaded

 `module load mpi`